Tank: History

+20th-century

 Conceptions

 The tank is the 20th-century realization of an ancient concept: that of providing troops with mobile protection and firepower.
 The internal combustion engine, armour plate, and continuous track were key innovations leading to the invention of the modern tank.

+During the 119 BC Battle of Mobei of the Han–Xiongnu War, the Han general Wei Qing led his army through a fatiguing expeditionary march across the Gobi desert only to find Yizhixie chanyu's main force waiting to encircle them on the other side.
+Using armored heavy wagons known as "Wu Gang Wagon" (Chinese: 武剛車) in ring formations that provided Chinese archers, crossbowmen and infantry protection from the Xiongnu's powerful cavalry charges, and allowed Han troops to utilize their ranged weapons' advantages of precision.
+This forced a stalemate and allowed time for his troops to recover strength, before using the cover of a sandstorm to launch a counteroffensive which overran the nomads.

 Many sources imply that Leonardo da Vinci and H. G. Wells in some way foresaw or "invented" the tank.
-Leonardo's late-15th-century drawings of what some describe as a "tank" show a man-powered, wheeled vehicle with cannons all around it.
-However the human crew would not have enough power to move it over larger distance, and usage of animals was problematic in a space so confined.
-In the 15th century, Jan Žižka built armoured wagons containing cannons and used them effectively in several battles.
+Leonardo's late-15th-century drawings of what some describe as a "tank" show a man-powered, wheeled vehicle surrounded by cannons.
+However, the human crew would have difficulty moving the heavy vehicle over long distances, while usage of animals was problematic in a space so confined.
+In the 15th century, Jan Žižka built armoured wagons known as ‘Wagenburg’ containing cannons and used them effectively in several battles during the Hussite-wars.
 The continuous "caterpillar track" arose from attempts to improve the mobility of wheeled vehicles by spreading their weight, reducing ground pressure, and increasing their traction.
 Experiments can be traced back as far as the 17th century, and by the late nineteenth they existed in various recognizable and practical forms in several countries.

 It is frequently claimed that Richard Lovell Edgeworth created a caterpillar track.
 It is true that in 1770 he patented a "machine, that should carry and lay down its own road", but this was Edgeworth's choice of words.
 His own account in his autobiography is of a horse-drawn wooden carriage on eight retractable legs, capable of lifting itself over high walls.
 The description bears no similarity to a caterpillar track.
 Armoured trains appeared in the mid-19th century, and various armoured steam and petrol-engined vehicles were also proposed.